Garcia Live Volume Two

 Garcia Live Volume Two is an album by the Jerry Garcia Band.
-It was recorded live on August 5, 1990, at the Greek Theatre in Berkeley, California.
-It was released by ATO Records on June 25, 2013, in two formats — as a two-disc CD, and as a digital download.
+It contains the complete concert recorded on August 5, 1990 at the Greek Theatre in Berkeley, California.
+It was released by ATO Records on June 25, 2013, in two formats – as a two-disc CD, and as a digital download.

-The lineup of the Jerry Garcia Band for this concert — and for most of the band's shows from 1985 to 1995 — was Jerry Garcia on guitar and vocals, Melvin Seals on keyboards, John Kahn on bass, David Kemper on drums, and Jaclyn LaBranch and Gloria Jones on background vocals.
+The lineup of the Jerry Garcia Band for this concert – and for most of the band's shows from 1985 to 1995 – was Jerry Garcia on guitar and vocals, Melvin Seals on keyboards, John Kahn on bass, David Kemper on drums, and Jaclyn LaBranch and Gloria Jones on background vocals.
 Béla Fleck sat in on banjo for the first two songs of the second set.

 Rosebud, one of Garcia's guitars, is depicted on the album cover.

 Garcia Live Volume Two was released as a four-disc LP, in a limited edition of 4,000 copies, on November 27, 2020, in conjunction with Record Store Day Black Friday.